Portraits of Shakespeare: Allegories

+Currie's Five Faces of Shakespeare, a Cosway binding from 1928 that contains 5 miniatures painted by Caroline Billin Currie that contain copies of the Marshall portrait (top left), the Janssen portrait (top right), the Droeshout portrait (center), the Chandos portrait (bottom left), and the Stratford monument (bottom right).

-In addition to her Ideal Portrait Angelica Kauffman created the allegorical The Birth of Shakespeare (c.
+In addition to her Ideal Portrait, Angelica Kauffman created the allegorical The Birth of Shakespeare (c.
 1770), which depicted the baby Shakespeare with the personification of Fantasy and the muses of Tragedy and Comedy.
 At the bottom of the composition are a scepter, a crown, and the mask of tragedy, portending the child's brilliant future.
 George Romney painted a similar picture of a baby Shakespeare surrounded by symbolic figures entitled The Infant Shakespeare attended by Nature and the Passions.
 According to the description, "Nature is represented with her face unveiled to her favourite Child, who is placed between Joy and Sorrow.
 On the right of Nature are Love, Hatred & Jealousy; on her left hand, Anger, Envy, & Fear."
 Romney also painted a simpler version of the scene entitled Shakespeare nursed by Tragedy and Comedy.

 Another allegory is present in Thomas Banks' Shakespeare attended by Painting and Poetry, in which the poet is glorified by symbolic figures lauding his creative genius.